 - 1. In the user menu, select User settings > Notifications. - 2.
 Click in the Subscriptions field to choose the application(s) for which you want to receive notifications.
 The default selection is "All Applications". - 3.
 Use the toggles in the In Contrast and Email columns to enable or disable the following subscriptions. - Active attack: There is an active attack on an application with Protect enabled. - New vulnerability: Contrast has detected a new vulnerability.
-Click in the field to receive notifications for specific severity levels or "Library"; the default selection is "All". - Server messages: Get server messages around reliability issues. - Server offline: A server can no longer be reached. - · New comment: A team member commented on a finding. - New asset: A new asset (application or server) to which you have access (page 451) has been added.
+Click in the field to receive notifications for specific severity levels or "Library"; the default selection is "All". - Vulnerable library: Get notifications when a new vulnerable library is detected or a new CVE is detected in a library. - Server messages: Get server messages around reliability issues. - Server offline: A server can no longer be reached. - New comment: A team member commented on a finding. - New asset: A new asset (application or server) to which you have access (page 464) has been added.
 Click in the field to set this notification for "Application" or "Server"; the default selection is "All". - Nearing expiration: An application license is about to expire. - Policy violations: A compliance, library or remediation policy is in violation.
 Select the box if you want to aggregate policy violation emails into a digest. - Email: A daily summary of Contrast activities.